Keeping Pet Chickens – Chicken Vet

 What type(s) of chicken(s) make the best pets?

 Chickens were first domesticated on the Indian subcontinent over 4,000 years ago from the Red Jungle Fowl and there have been a vast number of varieties developed since then.
 Some standard-size, egg-laying varieties that we commonly see in Australia include Isa Browns, which are relatively small (around 2 kg) quiet birds and good egg producers that were developed from crossing White Leghorns (that can be a little skittish) and Rhode Island Red chickens.
-All these good egg producers can be more inclined to develop female reproductive problems as they age compared with lower egg producers such as Australorps, Wyandotes or Barnavelders or the decorative spotted Hamburg chickens.
-Heavier breeds, such as Plymouth Rocks or Orpingtons can be more inclined to foot problems and generally aren’t as good egg producers but they can still make good pets.
+Chicken vets know that these good egg producers can be more inclined to develop female reproductive problems as they age compared with lower egg producers such as Australorps, Wyandotes or Barnavelders or the decorative spotted Hamburg chickens.
+Our Chicken vet has noted that Heavier breeds, such as Plymouth Rocks or Orpingtons can be more inclined to foot problems and generally aren’t as good egg producers but they can still make good pets.
 Aracara (Easter Egg Chickens) are a South American species (likely pre-Columbian for folks that are into evolution) that lays eggs with blue shells.
 Many people enjoy keeping several different varieties of chickens.

 Bantams are small chickens that are often miniatures of the standard varieties.
 Silkie Bantams are small fluffy chickens that were developed in China that are particularly good at incubating eggs.
 They are often used to incubate eggs from other birds, even, for example, parrot eggs.
 Bantams are a good option if you are in a confined area.

-does not recommend keeping broiler breeds.
-These birds are genetically selected for high food consumption and very fast growth and literally eat themselves to death if kept as adults.
-To keep adult rescue broiler chickens comfortable, food needs to be restricted but even so they suffer from a variety of skeletal and medical problems that impact on their quality of life.
-Likewise, while roosters can make great pets in rural areas, we generally do not recommend keeping them in the suburbs because neighbours may complain about crowing and rehoming can be difficult.
-There are surgical techniques available to devocalise roosters but they are complicated, carry risk and are not always successful.
+The poultry vet does not recommend keeping broiler breeds.
+These birds, bred for meat, are genetically selected for high food consumption and very fast growth and literally eat themselves to death if kept as adults.
+To keep adult rescue broiler chickens comfortable, food needs to be restricted but even so the chicken vet note that they often suffer from a variety of skeletal and medical problems that impact on their quality of life.
+Likewise, while roosters can make great pets in rural areas, we generally do not recommend keeping them in the suburbs because neighbors may complain about crowing and re-homing can be difficult.
+There are surgical techniques available to chicken vets to devocalise roosters but they are complicated, carry risk and are not always successful.
 For animal welfare reasons, we don’t recommend the procedure.
-Similarly castrating adult roosters is not recommended.
+Similarly castrating adult roosters is not recommended by our poultry vets.

 There are ‘starter’, ‘grower’ and ‘layer’ rations commercially available that have been well researched and suitable for chickens of various ages.
 These generally form a good basis for feeding and should be used in accordance with the manufacturer’s recommendations with a few provisos.
 With pet chickens there is not the need for maximum growth or egg production and commercial rations may be too high in calcium and protein for pet hens that are not laying eggs.
 Also chickens should have the opportunity for enrichment and foraging.
 We recommend commercial pellets as the basis for their diet but also encourage the addition of table scraps, grains and free range foraging.
 Clean fresh water and shell grit should be freely available.